This Beef Bourguignon is a delicious French stew that’s actually easy to make.

 Beef bourguignon can be cooked in the slow cooker or Instant Pot following the cooking times for beef stew.

 Tips for Perfection

 Beef Bourguignon sounds super fancy, but with just a few tricks and tips it can be super easy!

-- You can thicken the sauce with a little bit of cornstarch slurry (mix equal parts cornstarch & cold water and add to the hot broth a bit at a time to thicken).
+- You can thicken the sauce with a little bit of cornstarch slurry (mix equal parts cornstarch & cold water) if desired.

 - Add in the bacon at the end but leave a little bit to garnish too!